gpii-ops/gpii-infra/gcp/README.md

 ### Restoring CouchDB data

-We are considering number of probable failure scenarios for our GCP infrastructure:
+We are considering number of probable failure scenarios for our GCP infrastructure.
+You can run all `kubectl` commands mentioned below inside of interactive shell started with `rake sh`.

 1. **Data corruption on a single CouchDB replica**